We're here to help

 Processing your claim

 Once you've provided all the forms and documents we need, we'll begin processing the claim.
-There are a few steps in this process, but your claims manager will let you know how your claim is progressing and if we need any additional documents.
+Generally, expect it to take up to 3 months to process a straightforward death claim, and up to 6 months for a more complicated one.
+Your claims manager will let you know how your claim is progressing and if we need any additional documents.

 FAQs about death claims